-- PMP 1.1-1.3 Activities PMP 1.1-1.3 offered to parents in workshops and/or ongoing events but no funds were spent on these activities because of the limited participation.
-PLA will continue to seek ways to increase parent participation in various parent meetings including monthly Tiger Talk Tuesdays, College Information Nights, and Back to School activities. - PMP-2 PLA will continue to research best means to provide continuous improvement of system of communication with PLA and SUSD community and stakeholders. - PMP-2.1 PLA will continue to research best means to provide continuous improvement of system of communication with PLA and SUSD community and stakeholders. - PMP-3 PLA teachers are continuously connecting with parents through Jupiter grades and Parent Vue (Synergy).
+PMP-1.2 Activities PMP 1.1-1.3 offered to parents in workshops and/or ongoing events but no funds were spent on these activities because of the limited participation.
+PLA will continue to seek ways to increase parent participation in various parent meetings including monthly Tiger Talk Tuesdays, College Information Nights, and Back to School activities.

+PMP-1.3 A ctivities PMP 1.1-1.3 offered to parents in workshops and/or ongoing events but no funds were spent on these activities because of the limited participation.
+PLA will continue to seek ways to increase parent participation in various parent meetings including monthly Tiger Talk Tuesdays, College Information Nights, and Back to School activities.

+PMP-2 The purchase of a web app to increase communication between all stakeholders in the PLA community has been researched and placed on hold until the 2018-2019 school year.

+PMP-2.1 PLA will continue to research best means to provide continuous improvement of system of communication with PLA and SUSD community and stakeholders.

+PMP-3 PLA teachers are continuously connecting with parents through Jupiter grades and Parent Vue (Synergy).
 PLA holds SST meetings as needed on Tuesdays, and all teachers, counselor and administrator are present and actively participating.

-- PMP-3.1 Students who demonstrate high achievement in the classroom and PSAT exams are rewarded with shirts and certificates.
-However, funds have been historically distributed through ASB, and no funds are spent through LCAP during the current school year. - PMP-4 Pacific Law Academy offers opportunity to provide all students with engaging and meaningful activities that drives students to be more involved and engaged in the culture and climate of the school as well as their academic success.
-These activities are held during the PLA extended lunch or after school, and students fund raise to establish their club budgets following proper ASB Rules and Guidelines. - PMP-4.1 PLA Students are encouraged to join an existing club or create a club.
-These activities are held during the PLA extended lunch or after school, and students fund raise to establish their club budgets following proper ASB Rules and Guidelines.
-Funding for National Honor Society (NHS) was not needed because the club did not have any advisor and, therefore, did not exist during the current school year. - PMP-4.2 Pacific Law Academy joined several SUSD school sites and created a PLUS class during the current school year.
-No PLA funds were spent toward this program. - PMP-4.3 Physical education class is offered to PLA 9th graders.
+PMP-3.1 PLA Students who demonstrate high achievement in the classroom and PSAT exams are rewarded with shirts and certificates.
+However, funds have been historically distributed through ASB, and no funds are spent through LCAP during the current school year.

+PMP-4 Pacific Law Academy offers opportunity to provide all students with engaging and meaningful activities that drives students to be more involved and engaged in the culture and climate of the school as well as their academic success.

+PMP-4.1 PLA students are offered opportunities to participate in athletics, clubs and activities.
+Students may join an existing club or create a club by following proper procedures set out by ASB Rules and Guidelines.

+PMP-4.2 Peer Leaders Uniting Students (PLUS) Program is a class or club supporting inclusiveness, Anti-Bullying, LGBT Summit/Awareness, and positive school climate.
+During the current school year, PLUS was a offered as a class at PLA.

+PMP-4.3 Physical education class is offered to PLA 9th graders.
 The program collects money for uniforms at the beginning of the school year.
-PE also has a fund for equipment, and an inventory is taken by the PE teacher at the beginning and end of each school year. - PMP-5 PLA provides students with opportunities beyond the school year to advance their individual level of proficiency academically, socially, and emotionally through Dual Enrollment courses offered through San Joaquin Delta College.
-All students grades 9-12 are eligible if they register for a Delta College admission and score the minimum on the Delta Assessment exam. - PMP-5.1 PLA Students entering the 9th grade are given the opportunity to attend math classes in the summer extended year.
-Four classes are available for in-coming and current PLA students in Algebra Support, Algebra and Geometry.
-Expenditures include teacher salaries, resources and material. - PMP-6-6.1 Funding for VAPA comes out of general funds.
-No additional funds are utilized. - PMP-7-7.1 Attendance initiatives were not set up for this school year; however, a plan will be in place to offer attendance initiatives in 2018-2019.
-PLA is committed to Improve a system of interventions, rewards and consequences to address student attendance accountability and truancy intervention.
+PE also has a fund for equipment, and an inventory is taken by the PE teacher at the beginning and end of each school year.

+PMP-5 PLA provides students with opportunities beyond the school year to advance their individual level of proficiency academically, socially, and emotionally through Dual Enrollment courses offered through San Joaquin Delta College.
+All students grades 9-12 are eligible if they register for a Delta College admission and score the minimum on the Delta Assessment exam.

+PMP-5.1 PLA Students entering the 9th grade are given the opportunity to attend math classes in the summer extended year.
+Three classes are available for in-coming and current PLA students in Algebra Support, Algebra and Geometry.

+PMP-6-6.1 Funding for VAPA comes out of general funds.
+No additional funds are utilized.
+PLa intends to support two theatrical performances in 2019-2020 at night to include parents and family participation.

+PMP-7-7.1 Pacific Law Academy (PLA) provides a system that supports and enables students to be academically successful through regular and on-time attendance.